-The proposed use of subtilisin as an enzyme processing aid in the quantity and form presented is consistent with its typical function of hydrolysing proteins.
-This enzyme performs its technological purpose during processing of proteins in food and does not perform its technological purpose in the food for sale, therefore functioning as a processing aid for the purposes of the Code.
+The proposed use of triacylglycerol lipase as an enzyme processing aid in the quantity and form presented is consistent with its typical function in the manufacture of bakery products and other cereal based products.
+This enzyme performs its technological purpose during processing of food and does not perform its technological purpose in the food for sale, therefore functioning as a processing aid for the purposes of the Code.
 The enzyme meets relevant identity and purity specifications in the Code.

-There are no safety concerns from the use of subtilisin from a GM strain of B. subtilis containing the subtilisin gene from Bacillus clausii.
-A microbiological assessment concluded that the host organisms has a long history of safe use in food and is not pathogenic or toxigenic.
+There are no safety concerns from the use triacylglycerol lipase from a genetically modified strain of T. reesei containing a gene from T. lanuginosus.

+A microbiological assessment concluded that the host organism has a long history of safe use in food and is not pathogenic or toxigenic.

 A toxicological assessment combined with a dietary exposure assessment concluded the enzyme is safe according to the proposed use.
 In the absence of any identifiable hazard, an acceptable daily intake (ADI) of 'not specified' is appropriate.

-Following assessment, for reasons set out in this report, FSANZ prepared a draft variation to the Code to permit a protein engineered variant of the enzyme subtilisin (EC 3.4.21.62) from a genetically modified strain of B. subtilis containing the subtilisin gene from B. clausii, as a processing aid for hydrolysing proteins in foods containing proteins.
+Following assessment, for reasons set out in this report, FSANZ prepared a draft variation to the Code to permit a protein engineered triacylglycerol lipase from a genetically modified strain of Trichoderma reesei containing a gene from Thermomyces lanuginosus to be used as a processing aid in the manufacture of bakery products and other cereal based products.

 If approved, the draft variation would amend Schedule 18 by listing this enzyme and its associated technological purpose in the table to subsection S18-9(3).
 This table lists substances (including enzymes) permitted as processing aids for specific technological purposes.
-The amount of enzyme used would have to be consistent with good manufacturing practice (GMP).
+The amount of enzyme used would have to be consistent with Good Manufacturing Practice.